szyfrowac/Systolic-Array-SEA/README.md

 While the original SEA architecture was evaluated in simulation on RISC-V Gemmini setups, this project implements a standalone, physical deployment on a Xilinx Zynq FPGA.
 The following key modifications were introduced to make it synthesizable and performant on physical silicon:

 1. **Pipelined Arithmetic Units**: The custom floating-point adders and multipliers inside each Processing Element (PE) were heavily pipelined.
 This design modification was required to reduce critical path delay, achieve timing closure, and allow the array to run at higher clock frequencies on the Zynq PL fabric.
-2. **AXI-Stream Wrapping**: The entire 8x8 systolic array has been wrapped with an AXI-Stream wrapper (`axi_systolic_wrapper.sv`).
-This packages the array as a standard Vivado IP Core, enabling easy drag-and-drop integration in Vivado IP Integrator and automated memory streaming via standard AXI DMA controllers.
+2. **AXI-Stream Wrapping**: The 8x8 systolic array has been AXI4-Stream wrapped (`axi_systolic_wrapper.sv`).
+This packages the array as a standard Vivado IP Core, enabling easy drag-and-drop integration and automated memory streaming via standard AXI DMA controllers.

 ---

 ## Directory Structure
-- **`/hdl/src`**: The SystemVerilog HDL sources (Systolic Array, WSPE, FPMul, and the custom AXI Wrapper).
+- **`/hdl/src`**: The Verilog HDL sources (Systolic Array, WSPE, FPMul, and the custom AXI Wrapper).
 - **`/hdl/sim`**: Python-based testbench generators and simulation wrappers.
 - **`/tcl`**: All project setup, synthesis, and run scripts in TCL format.
 - **`/vivado_projects`**: Vivado GUI projects, including the main project (`gui_proj`) and simulation projects.